From BR Bullpen

 - High School Garfield High School (East Los Angeles), Woodrow Wilson High School (Los Angeles)

 - Born December 23, 1948 in Los Angeles, CA USA

 - Died July 13, 2009 in Macomb, IL USA

 Biographical Information

-Alec Distaso was the #1 overall pick in the January phase of the 1967 amateur draft.
+Alec Distaso was the #1 overall pick in the January 1967 amateur draft.
 He made the Chicago Cubs staff as a 20-year-old in spring training 1969 and pitched two games for them in April.
 His one career strikeout victim was Mack Jones.

 Distaso then went down to Double-A, where he had not previously pitched (he skipped to Triple-A in late 1968).
 He was pitching very well but then sustained an elbow injury during a relief appearance between starts.
 This itself was questionable.
 Yet the organization had the young hurler -- who in all probability would have been a candidate for Tommy John surgery, were it available then -- back on the mound in less than two weeks.
 It's little surprise that after this deplorable handling, he slumped over the rest of 1969, and (except for a successful stint in Class A) suffered through a miserable 1970.

 Distaso's baseball career ended following a last try in spring training 1971.
 He then joined the Los Angeles Police Department, rising to detective and eventually retiring in 1994.
 After that, he went on to a third career as a public housing administrator.
 Distaso became gravely ill with cancer and died in 2009 at the age of 60.